arcanium19/arcanium19/README.md

 - 👨‍🏫I led work groups as a teaching assistant

-- ⚡ Most of the time I perform on Backend and CSS on Frontend
+- ⚡ Most of the time I perform on Backend than Frontend

 <br/>